Loading...

 "Describing the water as treacle made me think of how determined the speaker would have to be to swim through it and leave their town.

+True or false?
 The speaker describes their hometown in a positive light.

 Well done if you selected false.

-And now, I'd like you to justify your answer.
+And now I'd like you to justify your answer by choosing from one of these two statements.

-Well done if you selected the first statement.
+Well done if you selected statement A.

-And now, it's time for your first task.
+And now it's time for your first task.

-And resilience, that's a noun, means to overcome challenge, staying strong, and seeking positive change.
+The theme of resilience is presented in the poem "One of These Days."
+Resilience, that's a noun, means overcoming challenge, staying strong, and seeking positive change.

 I'd like you to refer to the poem and answer the following questions.

-Okay, great to be back with you.
+Okay, good to be back with you.

 "Resilience is shown through the speaker's determination to break free from their surroundings and pursue a better future.

-"I think that speaker will persevere.
+"I think that the speaker will persevere and find success in leaving.

+Were these responses similar or different to your own, I wonder?
 The end of the poem is open to interpretation.

 The speaker may have encountered setbacks and not been able to leave.

-A fixed-verse poem split into 12 two-line verses, also known as stanzas.
+"Being Heard" is a fixed verse poem, split into 12 two-line verses, also known as stanzas.

-The poem has a steady rhythm due to its short lines and syllable structure like, "One of These Days," it also includes enjambment.
+The poem has a steady rhythm, due to its short lines and syllable structure.

 Here's Laura.

-"The poem uses the terms they and you.
+"The poem uses the terms 'they' and 'you'.

-They are compared to waves which make a big noise as they crash into one another.
+'They' are compared to 'waves' which make a big noise as they crash into one another.

-You, the reader, is described as a ripple which is longer-lasting and reaches the shore, leaving a mark on the sand."
-Thanks for sharing that response, Laura.
+'You', the reader, is described as a 'ripple', which is longer-lasting and reaches the shore, leaving a mark upon the sand."
+The poem is written to you, the reader.

 It describes encounters with other people who are not giving space for your voice.

-Share your answers with someone nearby.
+Share with someone nearby.

-Here's Sophia.
+Here's Sofia.

 "I think that the speaker might be feeling frustrated as they have great ideas, but their classmates do not recognise or value them.